rogorido/sistercities/sistercities.md

 1. it is very powerful, but at the same time relatively simple,
 2. it creates beautiful publication-ready graphs,
 3. it has a lot of [extensions](http://www.ggplot2-exts.org/) which are increasingly being developed by the community.
-They enhance the possibilities of ggplot2 adding new functions, new types of graphs, new themes, etc.
+They enhance the possibilities of ggplot2 by adding new functions, new types of graphs, new themes, etc.
 4. it also has the possibility to create maps.

 Creating good graphics is a complicated issue, because you have to take into account many different aspects: the information you want to convey, the many possibilities of showing this information (scatterplots, boxplots, histogramms, and so on), the many aspects of a plot which can be adapted (axes, transformation of variables, legends, etc.), and so on.
 For this reason, ggplot2 is based on a theoretical book which proposes a so-called [*grammar of graphics*](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448/ref=as_li_ss_tl?ie=UTF8&qid=1477928463&sr=8-1&keywords=the+grammar+of+graphics&linkCode=sl1&tag=ggplot2-20&linkId=f0130e557161b83fbe97ba0e9175c431) (hence the *gg* in the name ggplot2) written by [Leland Wilkinson](https://en.wikipedia.org/wiki/Leland_Wilkinson).
 But, don't panic: you don't have to know anything about grammar.
 The main idea is that a plot is made up of a set of independent components that can be composed in many different ways.
 In brief we will see how to do it.